 Discuss the role of governments, industry, and international organizations in funding sustainable scientific initiatives.

-Identifying opportunities for Science from the Financing for Development Conference conclusions that will be held in Sevilla in July 2025.
+Identifying opportunities for Science from the Financing for Development Conference (Ffd4) conclusions that will be held in Sevilla in July 2025.

 Industry as a Catalyst for Implementation